einzige/sections_rails/README.markdown

 # Usage

-To use the "hello_world" section created by the sections generator, simply put this in a view:
+To use the "hello_world" section created by the sections generator, simply add it to the view:

     <%= section :hello_world %>

+If your section renders itself completely in JavaScript, you can omit the partial file.
-If the partial file for a section is not provided, _sections_rails_ creates the following empty div in the view instead.
+In this case, _sections_rails_ creates an empty div in the view.

     <div class="hello_world"></div>